 Trying to become financially stable or successful without managing your cash flow is like trying to steer a car with no steering wheel.
 It’s pretty much impossible to do and you’ll end up crashing.
 Financial stability is a lifelong journey so here are some tips to help you stay on track with managing your cash flow from a financial coach.

 Have a budget

 A budget (or a spending plan) is empowering because it says, “I know where my money is coming from and I’ve made decisions about how I’m going to use it”.
 Financial coaches say that writing out your spending plan is empowering.
 For instance, you may realize that you don’t have enough money to cover your expenses.
 You can then make the decision to reduce your expenses if possible; be proactive with your creditors; or allow it to influence you to create multiple streams of income.
 Alternatively writing out your spending plan may show you that you have way more money coming in than you thought you did which gives you the opportunity to spend it consciously.

 A budget isn’t only for the now.
 It’s also to help you look at the future and determine what you need to do to be financially secure tomorrow.
 You may decide to use some money now to invest in a business so you can create passive income.
 You may use some money now to purchase real estate so that it can build equity over time and you can make money from it by selling or renting it.
 You may even decide to pay down, or off, all your debt.
 Being debt-free when a crisis happens is a blessing and a luxury many people don’t have – which you can start to build today.
-In a nutshell, creating a spending plan empowers you to build an intentional life – today and in the future.
+In a nutshell, having a financial coach to help you create a spending plan empowers you to build an intentional life – today and in the future.